 - coordination with law enforcement to request CP;

-- assistance with achieving HHS certification or, for foreign national minors, an Eligibility Letter for eligibility of benefits to the same extent as refugees;
+- assistance in achieving HHS certification or for foreign national minors, an Eligibility Letter for eligibility of benefits to the same extent as refugees;

-- assistance with applying for T nonimmigrant status (T visa) or other immigration relief;
+- assistance in applying for a T nonimmigrant status (T-visa) or other immigration relief;

 - assistance with payment of application fees and visa fees, if needed;

-- assistance with family and civil matters related to the trafficking victimization, including, but not limited to, protection from abuse orders, representation in family court proceedings, and emancipation of minors;
+- assistance on family and civil matters related to the trafficking victimization, including, but not limited to, protection from abuse orders, representation in family court proceedings, and emancipation of minors;

 - assistance with repatriation or family reunification;